Dark ultrawide workspace supporting the Carta Healthcare case study

 I treated the problem as a workflow design problem rather than a single-model problem.

 The system centered on ETL pipelines that ingested heterogeneous clinical inputs, normalized them into HL7- and FHIR-aligned structures, and prepared them for downstream extraction and registry consumption.
-That meant combining parsing, field mapping, schema validation, and transformation logic in a way that made the outputs consistent across sources.
+That meant combining parsing, field mapping, schema validation, and transformation logic in a way that made outputs consistent across source systems rather than only within one source.

 On top of that normalized layer, I integrated clinical NLP and LLM-assisted extraction for information that could not be captured reliably from structured data alone.
 The important design choice was separation of concerns: normalization first, extraction second, downstream consumption third.
-That kept the system easier to reason about and reduced the chance that extraction logic would become entangled with source-specific cleanup.
+That kept the system easier to reason about, easier to review, and less likely to collapse into source-specific cleanup logic.

 Key Technical Decisions

 One important decision was to standardize early around HL7/FHIR-compatible representations rather than letting every downstream step interpret raw source formats differently.
-That created a cleaner contract between ingestion, extraction, and registry-facing outputs.
+That created a clearer contract between ingestion, extraction, and registry-facing outputs.

 I also favored pipeline designs that made intermediate states legible.
 In a clinical setting, traceability matters.
-If an extracted field looked wrong, the path back to the source and transformation logic needed to stay understandable.
+If an extracted field looked wrong, the path back to the source, mapping logic, and transformation layer needed to stay understandable.

 Reliability and Evaluation